MicrosoftDocs/well-architected/well-architected/cross-cutting-guides/health-modeling.md

 Implement and run health probes outside the application to explicitly check the health and response of your application.
 Use probe responses as signals within your health model.

-The implementation can be a simple measure of the response time from the application as a whole or its individual components.
+The implementation can be a measure of the response time from the application as a whole or its individual components.
 Probes can run processes to measure latency and check availability, or to extract information from the application.
 For more information, see [Health Endpoint Monitoring pattern](/azure/architecture/patterns/health-endpoint-monitoring).

 Most load balancers support running health probes that ping application endpoints at configured intervals.
 Alternately, you can invoke them from an external watchdog service.
 A watchdog service aggregates health checks from across multiple components in the workload.
 Watchdogs can also host code that can perform immediate remediation for known health conditions.